DavidDikker/endgame/README.md

 export AWS_PROFILE="default"
 ```

-### Demo Infrastructure
+## Step 2: Create Demo Infrastructure

-* Create the Terraform demo infrastructure

 This program makes modifications to live AWS Infrastructure, which can vary from account to account.
-We have bootstrapped some of this for you.

-> 🚨This will create real AWS infrastructure and will cost you money! 🚨
+We have bootstrapped some of this for you using [Terraform](https://www.terraform.io/intro/index.html). **Note: This will create real AWS infrastructure and will cost you money.**

 ```bash
 # To create the demo infrastructure
 make terraform-demo
 ```

-> _Note: It is not exposed to rogue IAM users or to the internet at first.
-That will only happen after you run the exposure commands._

-### List Victim Resources
+## Step 3: List Victim Resources

 You can use the `list-resources` command to list resources in the account that you can backdoor.